droberts-ada/blog-drafts/teaching-inheritance/inheritance.md

 The first question we should ask is, "do we really need to teach inheritance?"
 This might seem like a silly question - everyone teaches inheritance, it's a key part of object-oriented programming!
 However time is a scarce resource in a program like Ada's, and everything we _do_ teach means there's something else we _don't_ teach.
 We've found more often than you might expect that we can drop something that "everyone" does, and end up with a leaner curriculum that is more valuable to both our students and their employers.

 But as it turns out, we do need to teach inheritance.
-This is due to the way we leverage frameworks like [Ruby on Rails](https://rubyonrails.org/) and [React](https://reactjs.org/) later in the course.
+This is due to the way we leverage frameworks like [Ruby on Rails](https://rubyonrails.org/) and [ReactJS](https://reactjs.org/) later in the course.
 Both Rails and React use inheritance at a fundamental level, and our curriculum wouldn't make sense without it.
 Moreover, inheritance is an important technique for building real-world software, and our graduates use it on a regular basis in the wild.

 Whether inheritance should be taught to novices who don't have an immediate need for it, for example in the first year of a 4-year university program in CS, is a different question.
 It's also not a problem I'm being paid to solve / write a blog post about.
-We know that Ada does need inheritance, so we can confidently move forward with our analysis.
+We know that the curriculum we cover at Ada does need inheritance, so we can confidently move forward with our analysis.

 ## Why Teaching Inheritance is Hard